All Episodes

 I cannot believe it.

-But the the the the frightening thing is you got people like Cynthia McKinney and and uh Calypso Lewis, and they've got an audience that's buying into this.
+You know, if this weren't so sad, it's hilarious, but the frightening thing is you got people like Cynthia McKinney and Calypso Louie, and they've got an audience that's buying into this.

-It just it's like the polling data that came out after Katrina.
+It's like the polling data that came out after Katrina.

-All Americans except blacks were asked the question, and then blacks were asked separately.
+Now, the African Americans are the outliers when you have, and by the way, the white Americans, other Americans, all Americans except blacks were asked the question, and then blacks were asked separately.

-No racism here, but yet you've got 70, 80 percent of the African American population think there was.
+So you've got 80, 90% of America, no racism here, but yet you've got 70, 80% of the African-American population think there was.

-It's just it's he said somebody's guilty, and then not only of mass destruction of property, but of mass murder.
+It's just, it's, he said, somebody's guilty, and then not only of mass destruction of property, but of mass murder.

 Mass murder.